MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-dpm-2019.md

 1. To install DPM, double-click Setup.exe to open the System Center 2019 wizard.
 2. Under Install, click Data Protection Manager to start the setup wizard.
 Agree to the license terms and conditions and follow the setup wizard.

-Some DPM 1801 features, such as Modern Backup Storage, require Windows Server 2016.
-You can run DPM 1801 on Windows Server 2012 R2 with UR14.
-However, to use features such as Modern Backup Storage or RCT-based Hyper-V VM backup, you must use Windows Server 2016.
  For instructions on installing DPM, see the article, [Installing DPM](../dpm/install-dpm.md).

 ## Migrate the DPM database during upgrade